An Online Joint Optimization-Estimation Architecture for Distribution Networks: Conclusions

-The first term in the above decomposition is strongly monotone, since each element is strongly convex in $(\mathbf{u}_t,\mathbf{z}_t,\bm{\mu}_t)$.
-We observe that the second linear operator with the projection matrix $**$ is monotone if and only if the following condition holds:
+This rewriting implies that the online dual update depends on the online SE results instead of OPF decisions at every iteration.
+The first term in the above decomposition is strongly monotone, since each element is strongly convex in $(\mathbf{u}_t,\bm{\mu}_t,\mathbf{z}_t)$.
+We observe that the second linear operator with the projection matrix $**$ is monotone if and only if the following condition holds \cite{ryu2022large}:

-The gradient operator $\mathcal{F}_t(\cdot)$ is strongly monotone due to a linear combination of a strong monotone operator and a monotone operator, which concludes the proof. \end{proof}
+The above condition holds by the definition of positive semi-definite matrix.
+In the end, the gradient operator $\mathcal{F}_t(\cdot)$ is strongly monotone due to a linear combination of a strong monotone operator and a monotone operator, which concludes the proof. \end{proof}